 UN Framework Convention on Climate Change (UNFCCC), 1992.
 Ratified by 197 countries, including the United States, the landmark accord [PDF] was the first global treaty to explicitly address climate change.
 It established an annual forum, known as the Conference of the Parties, or COP, for international discussions aimed at stabilizing the concentration of greenhouse gases in the atmosphere.
 These meetings produced the Kyoto Protocol and the Paris Agreement.

 Kyoto Protocol, 2005.
 The Kyoto Protocol [PDF], adopted in 1997 and entered into force in 2005, was the first legally binding climate treaty.
 It required developed countries to reduce emissions by an average of 5 percent below 1990 levels, and established a system to monitor countries’ progress.
 But the treaty did not compel developing countries, including major carbon emitters China and India, to take action.
 The United States signed the agreement in 1998 but never ratified it and later withdrew its signature.

-The United States, the world’s second-largest emitter, is the only country to withdraw from the accord, a move by President Donald J. Trump that took effect in November 2020.
-A few other countries have not formally approved the agreement: Angola, Eritrea, Iran, Iraq, Libya, South Sudan, Turkey, and Yemen.
+The United States, the world’s second-largest emitter, was the only country to withdraw from the accord, a move by former President Donald Trump that took effect in November 2020.
+However, President Joe Biden reentered the United States into the agreement during his first months in office.
+Three countries have not formally approved the agreement: Iran, Libya, and Yemen.